Table of contents

-- Become aggressive or self harming
+- Become aggressive or self-harming

-- Resort to self stimulatory behavior like hand flapping, rocking or pacing.
+- Resort to self-stimulatory behavior like hand flapping, rocking, or pacing.

-The far reaching impact of social skills training
+The far-reaching impact of social skills training

-Beyond the pivotal skills of talking, taking turns, sharing, and managing emotions, is the ability to extend those skills into imaginary play and problem solving.
-These are life enhancing social skills that will develop over time and with exposure to peers and problems.
+Beyond the pivotal skills of talking, taking turns, sharing, and managing emotions is the ability to extend those skills into imaginary play and problem-solving.
+These are life-enhancing social skills that will develop over time and with exposure to peers and problems.

 Pretend play happens best with a group of children who take on various roles and create scenarios and banter back and forth with one another developing a story as they go along.

-Problem solving is a life skill that is best developed in a social setting and through interaction with peers.
+Problem-solving is a life skill that is best developed in a social setting and through interaction with peers.
 It’s a social skill that requires a little prompting and teaching, but the more a child with autism interacts with other children the more likely they are to encounter situations that will require some negotiation.
 It could be anything from a small disagreement between two peers or it could be a puzzle that a group of children is trying to solve.

 All of these important social skills can be taught in ABA therapy sessions and by inclusion in a social skills group for children with social skill deficits.
 These social skills intervention groups work the same way an ABA session would by using positive reinforcement and a natural teaching environment.
-The biggest difference would be that the social skills groups are focused on the group interaction and improving social skills with each child by providing opportunities to respond to situations and resolve potential conflicts as they arise by guiding the children step by step as they learn.
+The biggest difference would be that the social skills groups are focused on group interaction and improving social skills with each child by providing opportunities to respond to situations and resolve potential conflicts as they arise by guiding the children step by step as they learn.

 The end goal of social skills training and intervention is to bring children with autism up to the level of their neurotypical peers in order to behave appropriately in public and to make connections with other people at the earliest opportunity possible.
-These skills will follow them into school, community and workplace settings as they get older.
+These skills will follow them into school, community, and workplace settings as they get older.

 What Kinds of Strategies Are Used for Developing Social Skills?

 Social skills intervention for autism should be fun while teaching necessary life skills.
-Luckily, social skills training is inherently fun because it’s all about getting groups of children together, playing and interacting.
+Luckily, social skills training is inherently fun because it’s all about getting groups of children together, playing, and interacting.

 Some social skills training will be targeted for independent activities like going to the dentist or accompanying mom to the grocery store.

-Whether your child is learning how to interact socially with peers in a group, one on one or independently in school or community these are some strategies that can be used for teaching social skills.
+Whether your child is learning how to interact socially with peers in a group, one-on-one, or independently in school or community these are some strategies that can be used for teaching social skills.

 Role Play is a useful strategy for practicing what will take place in a new situation that a child has never encountered before.
 If a child is going to the first day of school it can help ease any worries with a little first day of school role play.
 One child can pretend to be the teacher and another can be themselves.
 Practice introductions and finding a seat and starting the school day.
 Switch roles and allow the children to get creative and have fun with the role play.
 If imaginary play is difficult, a facilitator can step in and guide the role play.

-Games are always a great tool for teaching rules, turn taking and sportsmanship (as mentioned above).
+Games are always a great tool for teaching rules, turn-taking, and sportsmanship (as mentioned above).
 These social skills can be difficult for a child with autism and it may require time and patience to teach them.
 Some independent practice with a therapist or an adult at home is sometimes helpful to work through and talk through frustrations before getting into a large group setting.
-In the end, the social skills that are learned through game play are valuable.
+In the end, the social skills that are learned through gameplay are valuable.

-Observation can remove fear of the unknown for children with autism.
+Observation can remove the fear of the unknown in children with autism.
 If a child on the spectrum is going to be exposed to a new setting (school, daycare, park) or a new situation (dentist, airplane, amusement park) it would be worth the time and effort to find ways to observe these new scenarios before the child experiences them.